korthout/backport-action/README.md

 By default, the action always cherry-picks the commits from the pull request.

-### Backport to a downstream

-Backport PR to another repository then the workflow runs on.

 ##### `downstream_repo`

-Define if you want to backport to another repository then the workflow runs on.
+Define if you want to backport to a repository other than where the workflow runs.

+By default, the action always backports to the repository in which the workflow runs.

 ##### `downstream_owner`

-Define if you want to backport to another owner then the owner of the repository the workflow runs on.
+Define if you want to backport to another owner than the owner of the repository the workflow runs on.

-Only specify together with the `downstream_repo` property.
+Only takes effect if the `downstream_repo` property is also defined.

-If undefined, uses the owner of the repository the workflow runs on.
+By default, uses the owner of the repository in which the workflow runs.

 ### `github_token`